anupumpant/anupumpant.github.io/_posts/2020-05-08-HT-pointsource-disk.md

 ---
-title: "Temperature in a 2D-Disc with Point Heat Hource at the Center"
+title: "Temperature in a 2D-Disc with Point Heat Source at the Center"
 date: 2020-05-05
 comments: true
 categories: